 top of page

-"Currently, RB varieties are being cultivated in more than 65% of the sugarcane area in the country, contributing around 12.3% to Brazil's energy matrix."
+"Currently, RB varieties are being cultivated in more than 56% of the country's sugarcane area, contributing around 9.5% to Brazil's energy matrix."

 RB975201 (5).jpg

 Until 1988, sugar and ethanol production in Brazil was heavily regulated and subsidized by the Federal Government.
-With the enactment of the new Federal Constitution in 1988, Brazil's economic policy underwent major changes, leading to the termination of subsidy programs such as PROÁLCOOL.
-Therefore, all incentives for the development of research on sugarcane, including genetic improvement, were interrupted with the extinction of the IAA in 1990 and, consequently, the PLANALSUCAR agency was closed.
-In that same year, the incorporation of units of the extinct PLANALSUCAR by Federal Universities opened new perspectives, both for researchers and for the sugarcane sector.
+With the enactment of the new federal constitution in 1988, a new economic policy framework was established, ending subsidy programs, including PROÁLCOOL.
+Consequently, all incentives for sugarcane research, including genetic improvement, were halted with the dissolution of the IAA in 1990, and consequently, the PLANALSUCAR agency was shut down.
+That same year, the incorporation of units of the defunct PLANALSUCAR by Federal Universities opened new perspectives for both researchers and the sugarcane sector.

 RIDESA